supple-kit/supple-css/README.md

 ### Generic
 It contains ground-zero styles like global box-sizing rules, CSS resets and so on.

-* [generic/_reset.scss](lib/generic/_reset.scss), a thin layer on top of normalize.css that provides a starting point more suitable for web applications.
+* [generic/reset](lib/generic/reset), A reset of sensible defaults suitable for web applications.

 ### Elements
 These are bare, unclassed HTML elements.
 The Elements layer binds onto HTML element (or 'type') selectors only.